 Ekin İnal and Merve Akkuş both practice with the Bilgiç Attorney Partnership, Chadbourne's affiliate in Turkey.
 Ekin İnal is admitted to the New York and Istanbul Bar Associations.
 Merve Akkuş is admitted to the Istanbul Bar Association.

 This Regulation is not the first piece of legislation relating to large scale renewable investments.
 In 2013, the Ministry enacted a regulation designed to promote the development of large-scale renewable energy facilities on lands allocated by the state.
 Although the 2013 legislation covered all renewable energy resources, the first and only Resource Area allocation made under it was for solar power investment: the Karapınar Energy Industry Zone in Konya province was announced to be a Resource Area in September 2015.

-As explained above, the Regulation imposes on the investors the obligation to use domestically-manufactured components.
+The Regulation imposes on the investors the obligation to use domestically manufactured components.
 Therefore, for an investment on a Resource Area, the use of domestic components is not an option, but an obligation.
 The Regulation also makes it clear that no separate domestic component incentive will be provided, although it is factored in the calculation of the feed-in rate ceiling.